tim-hasan/CSharpSolutionCodingTest/README.md

 # CSharpSolutionCodingTest
-Contains a CSHARP solution for the DU SDET Test
+Contains a CSHARP solution for the DU SDET Test.

+This repo contains a console application, a class library for the engine and some unit tests.

-## How to run
+## How to run the console application from command line
 1. Set project to Release mode then from Build, Click Publish to folder.
 2. type the example input command: dotnet Communicator.dll "Alpha,Bravo<BR>Bravo,Alpha, SAT1<BR>SAT1,Bravo , Charlie<BR>Charlie, SAT1<BR>Delta  ,Zulu<BR> Zulu,Delta, SAT2<BR>SAT2,  Zulu"